How to Prepare for Hurricanes and Tropical Storms

 - How to stay informed.
 Getting up-to-the-minute information during a weather event can save lives.
 Have a NOAA Weather Radio or weather app on your phone that keeps you alerted.

-For more information on building your hurricane plan, use the National Weather Service Preparedness Guide, especially pages 10-12.
+For more information on building your hurricane plan, visit the National Hurricane Preparedness page for action plans and assessing your families hurricane risks.

 Learn more about keeping your home safe in a hurricane from the Federal Alliance for Safe Homes.